karth1ksr/COVID-19-VACCINE-ANALYSIS/README.md

 ```bash
 jupyter notebook
 ```
-Open the 'COVID-19 Vaccines Analysis'.ipynb file and follow the instructions to execute the code cells.
+Open your analysis' .ipynb file and follow the instructions to execute the code cells.

 ## Contributing
 Contributions are welcome!
 If you want to make changes to this project, please follow these guidelines: